Ratafar22/Customer-Segmentation-RFM-Analysis/README.md

 After calculating the customers' RFM scores, it was pertinent to analyse and visualise the data to understand the distribution of customers according to the segments.

+## Insight
+Based on the analysis performed on 375 customers, some of the insights derived are as follows:
+-	16% of customers are champions.
+-	39% were classified as loyal customers.
+-	20% were identified as at-risk customers.
+-	25% of the customers fell into the immediate attention category.
+-	Top customers (champions), On average made 8 purchases, their average spending was $2000, and their last purchase occurred, on average 112 days ago.

+- Potential Loyalists have made an average of 6 purchases while spending $1700 per purchase and their last purchase occurred an average of 196 days ago.

+- The combination of At-risk and Immediate Attention customer segments purchased 4 times on average, spending $1,504.
+These customers' recent purchases took place on average every 268 days.

 ## Recommendation
 -